GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

 1. Click **Done**

-The Cloud Build GitHub app is now configured, and your GitHub repository is linked to your Google Cloud project.
+The Cloud Build GitHub app is now configured and your GitHub repository linked to your Google Cloud project.
 From now on, any changes to the GitHub repository will trigger Cloud Build executions, which report the results back to GitHub by using [GitHub Checks](https://developer.github.com/v3/checks/).

 ## 5. Configure a build trigger to respond to changes in your GitHub repository

-From the previous steps, you have a configuration to establish connectivity between Code Build and your GitHub repositories.
+Following the previous steps, you should have a configuration to establish connectivity between Code Build and your GitHub repositories.
 Now create a trigger in the Cloud build to respond to changes in the GitHub repository to test and run your infrastructure for data processing pipelines.

 1. Navigate to the Cloud Build in the Cloud console and Click on **CREATE TRIGGER** in the Triggers navigation plane.

-1. Provide **Name** and **Description** for your trigger
+1. Provide the **Name** and **Description** of your trigger

 1. In the Event section, select **Push to a branch**